-The output of the error amplifier, V{COMP} , is compared to sawtooth waveforms to generate the PWM signals.
+The output of the error amplifier, V{COMP}, is compared to sawtooth waveforms to generate the PWM signals.
 The PWM signals control the timing of the Intersil MOSFET drivers and regulate the converter output to the specified reference voltage.
-The internal and external circuitry, which control voltage regulation, are illustrated in Figure 6.
+The internal and external circuitry, which control voltage regulation, are illustrated in Figure 9.

-FIGURE 6.
-OUTPUT VOLTAGE AND LOAD-LINE REGULATION WITH OFFSET ADJUSTMENT
+FIGURE 9.
+OUTPUT VOLTAGE REGULATION LOOP

-The ISL6334AR5368 incorporates an internal differential remote-sense amplifier in the feedback path.
+The ISL6334D incorporates an internal differential remote sense amplifier in the feedback path.
 The amplifier removes the voltage error encountered when measuring the output voltage relative to the local controller ground reference point, resulting in a more accurate means of sensing output voltage.
 Connect the microprocessor sense pins to the non-inverting input, VSEN, and inverting input, RGND, of the remote-sense amplifier.
 The remote-sense output, V{DIFF}, is connected to the inverting input of the error amplifier through an external resistor.

-A digital-to-analog converter (DAC) generates a reference voltage based on the state of logic signals at pins VID7 through VID0.
-The DAC decodes the eight 6-bit logic signal (VID) into one of the discrete voltages shown in Table 2.
-All VID pins have no internal pull-up current sources after $t{\rm D3}.$ After $t{\rm D3},$ each VID input offers a minimum $30\mu{\rm A}$ pull-up to an internal 2.5V source for use with open-drain outputs.
+A Digital-to-Analog Converter (DAC) generates a reference voltage based on the state of logic signals at pins VID7 through VID0.
+The DAC decodes the eight 6-bit logic signal (VID) into one of the discrete voltages shown in Table 3 on page 15.
+All VID pins have no internal pull-up current sources after $t{D3}.$ After $t{D3},$ each VID input offers a minimum 30μA pull-up to an internal 2.5V source for use with open-drain outputs.
 The pull-up current diminishes to zero above the logic threshold to protect voltage-sensitive output devices.
-External pull-up resistors can augment the pull-up current sources in case leakage into the driving device is greater than $30\mu{\rm A}.$
+External pull-up resistors can augment the pull-up current sources in case leakage into the driving device is greater than 30μA.